nks102000/C-Programs/C++ Programs Lab 10/README.md

 element from an array.
 Illustrate how you perform search in integer, character as well as double arrays using the same template function.

+4th program
+(Non-type as function parameters) Write a program to demonstrate the concept behind function templates with non-type as function parameters by taking sorting an array of numbers as an examples.